-In our online RIE® Parent-Infant Guidance™ Class, we talked about different questions and concerns.
+In our online RIE® Parent-Infant Guidance™ Class, we talked about different questions and concerns, such as:

 How can we respond to children’s demanding attitudes?

 I believe that many parents will relate to the experience of two-year-old children screaming and demanding something they want, such as a fruit or a toy.
 Parents may have mixed feelings about this experience and wonder what approach would be most appropriate.

 A few things to consider: